lxd98/Giraffe_documentation/docs/source/index.rst

 The directory of ``3_GC_bias`` includes the results of the ``gcbias`` function.
-The ``*svg`` files are the visualization for the distribution of bin number across the GC content and the normalized depth across the GC content.
+The ``*svg`` files are the visualization for the distribution of bin numbers across the GC content and the normalized depth across the GC content.

-The ``Bin_distribution.txt`` file includes the number of bin across the GC content.
+The ``Bin_distribution.txt`` file includes the number of bins across the GC content.

 ::